What is the CMI?

 Are dormitories nearby the instructional facilities?

 Dormitories are a 10-minute walk from the Nicholas Music Center, where most CMI activities are held.
 The Neilson Dining Hall is midway along the walking path between dormitories and the Nicholas Music Center.
 Residential students need only walk to/from the dormitories once daily (morning and evening) as lunch is catered onsite at the Nicholas Music Center.
-Students will be housed in the Perry Residence Hall during the summer 2017 session of CMI.

 What meals are served to CMI participants?